gauravk-io/sol9xAssignment/README.md

 ## Features

 - User authentication (login and signup)
-- Student management (create, read, update, and delete)
+- Student management by admin (add student, edit student data, delete student)
-- Protected routes (requires authentication)
+- Students can view their own data and edit data and update their password
+- Admin can search students by name and email
+- Pagination in Admin student list.
 - Responsive design

 ## Technologies